Drug & Alcohol Treatment Programs Near Fort Lauderdale, Florida

 Substance Abuse in Fort Lauderdale, Florida

-Substance abuse is a significant issue affecting individuals and communities in Fort Lauderdale, Florida.
-Understanding what the most common substances of abuse are can help in providing appropriate education, spreading awareness, and executing effective prevention efforts.
+Substance abuse significantly impacts individuals and communities in Fort Lauderdale, Florida.
+Understanding what the most common substances of abuse are can help in several ways.
+These include spreading awareness of drug use and executing addiction prevention efforts.

-Alcohol: According to the Substance Abuse and Mental Health Services Administration (SAMHSA), approximately 51.3% of Floridians reported alcohol use in the past month, and 17.5% reported binge alcohol use.
+Alcohol: According to SAMHSA, around 51.3% of Floridians reported alcohol use in the past month.
+17.5% also reported binge alcohol use.

-Marijuana: The legalization of medical marijuana in Florida has sparked concerns about potential misuse.
-According to SAMHSA, an estimated 14.2% of Floridians used marijuana in the past year.
+Marijuana: Medical marijuana becoming legal in Florida has sparked concerns about potential misuse.
+According to SAMHSA, an estimated 15% of Floridians used marijuana in the past year.

-Cocaine: Florida’s proximity to Central and South America has made it a transportation hub for drug trafficking, including cocaine.
-The National Institute on Drug Abuse reported that there were 3,189 cocaine-involved deaths in Florida in 2018.
+Cocaine: Florida’s proximity to Central and South America has made it a hub for drug trafficking.
+This includes cocaine.
+In 2018, the National Institute on Drug Abuse reported 3,189 cocaine-involved deaths in Florida.

 Warning Signs of Substance Abuse

-- Physical alterations: Changes in appearance, such as weight loss, inconsistent sleep patterns, or bloodshot eyes, can also be warning signs.
+- Physical alterations: Changes in appearance may include weight loss, inconsistent sleep patterns or bloodshot eyes.

-- Financial problems: Substance abuse can lead to unexpected financial trouble, as funds may be spent largely on securing the substance of abuse.
+- Financial problems: Substance abuse can lead to unexpected financial trouble.
+The person may spend a lot of money on their drug of choice.

 Detoxification is often the first crucial step in treating alcohol addiction.
-It involves the complete withdrawal from alcohol, which allows the body to flush out any traces of the substance.
-This process, while critical, can also present withdrawal symptoms that may require medical management.
+It involves the complete withdrawal from alcohol.
+This means the body flushes out any traces of the substance.
+While critical, this process causes withdrawal symptoms that may require medical management.

 These are therapies that aim to change drinking behavior through counseling.
 They are led by health professionals and supported by studies showing they can be beneficial.

 Three medications are currently approved in the U.S. to help people stop or reduce their drinking and prevent relapse.
-They are prescribed by a primary care physician or other health professional and may be used alone or in combination with counseling.
+They are prescribed by a primary care physician or other health professional.
+They may be used alone or in combination with counseling.

 The Opioid Epidemic in Fort Lauderdale, Florida

-Despite the severity of the opioid crisis in Fort Lauderdale, there are numerous addiction treatment options available.
+Despite the seriousness of the opioid crisis in Fort Lauderdale, there are various treatment choices available.
 These include inpatient rehab, outpatient programs, medication-assisted treatment (MAT), counseling, and behavioral therapies.

 Medication-Assisted Treatment (MAT)

 The federal government provides several resources for dealing with the opioid crisis.
 SAMHSA’s (Substance Abuse and Mental Health Services Administration) National Helpline is a free, confidential resource available 24/7.
-Their full suite of services can be discovered on the SAMHSA Website.
+Their full list of services can be found on the SAMHSA Website.

-We believe in the strength and resilience of the human spirit, and we believe in your capacity to overcome addiction.
+We believe in the strength and resilience of the human spirit and your capacity to overcome addiction.
 Our dedicated Recovery Advocates are available to assess your needs and help guide you to the most suitable treatment option for lasting recovery.
-There is hope for a better, healthier future, and we’re here to guide you every step of the way.

-If you reside in Fort Lauderdale, FL, and are dealing with addiction, we encourage you to take that important first step toward healing.
-Reach out to us here.
-A life of health, happiness, and meaningful relationships is within your reach.
+Living in Fort Lauderdale, Florida and struggling with addiction?
+We encourage you to take that important first step toward healing.
+Reach out to a Recovery Advocate today.
+A life of health, happiness and meaningful relationships is within your reach.